karanth/vertx-imap/README.md

 Running the code in vertx is,

-     run test-idle.js -cp ../lib
+     vertx run test-idle.js -cp ../lib

 The -cp option is used to retrieve scripts from other directories.

-The IMAP IDLE command is supported now.
+The IMAP IDLE command is supported.
 The test-idle.js test runs a bunch of commands ending with the idle command.
 After a few seconds, it sends a NOOP command to cancel the idle.

-The basic test, test-basic.js, is now a command line utility.
+The basic test, test-basic.js, is a command line utility.
 It doesn't support IDLE and works in a request-response fashion i.e. on a request, it waits for a response from the server.
 On a response it blocks for a request from the client.
 The IMAP server and other config information is defined in a separate file and is included with the -conf parameter.

-    run test-basic.js -cp ../lib -conf test-basic-params.json
+    vertx run test-basic.js -cp ../lib -conf test-basic-params.json

 #### Next Steps
 * Abstractions over IMAP commands - For example, methods for login, choosing and changing mailboxes